Behavior modification: Areas of effectiveness

-People with Autism Spectrum Disorder
+People with autism spectrum disorder

-Professionals use this science of behavior modification often with individuals with Autism Spectrum Disorder (ASD).
+Professionals use this science of behavior modification often with individuals with autism spectrum disorder (ASD).
 The purpose of behavior modification for these people is to work on increasing socially significant behavior such as academic skills, adaptive skills, social skills, and vocational skills, while decreasing problem behaviors.
 One of the main issues behavior modification addresses is deficits in communication skills that cause problem behaviors such as crying, screaming, falling, and hitting in those with autism.

 One of the main forms of behavior modification used with people who have ASD is applied behavior analysis (ABA).
 Applied behavior analysis is a form of behavior modification that has a specific framework and ethical rules, and it has gained popularity in the field of psychology over the past 50 years.
 Applied behavior analysis can be seen an intervention that allows people with autism to gain bodily autonomy and choice making in their life, all while learning adaptive skills to become independent.One way the usage of behavior modification can teach individuals to discriminate between preferred and non preferred items and further be generalized to other areas of their life to give them control.

 While behavior modification is more commonly known to be used with those with ASD, behavior modification teachings can also improve interactions between neurotypical people and people with autism.
 Teachings like modeling, as done in one study, found that it was able to teach typical people communication and social skills that helped them in their field of work with approaching and interacting with people who have ASD.

+Although a popular treatment, newer research on ABA has questioned the evidence of its effectiveness, and suggested it may even be harmful.
+As autistic adults are increasingly able to publish their own perspectives on the ABA used with them as children, the predominant view among autistic adults is that ABA is abusive.
+This has led to discussion of non-behavioral alternatives.